Vintage Rovers Across Africa | Trans-Africa Expedition

 The following journals were uploaded directly from Africa via satellite telephone and land line using a Gateway P3 laptop computer and the wonders of the internet.
 These journals were posted "live from Africa" in the spring of 2001.
+They remain unedited from the original uploads.

 30, January 2001- Simsbury CT USA